 We provide additional information on our allowance for loan losses under "Credit Risk-Allowance for Loan Losses" and "Note 5-Allowance for Loan Losses" of this Report.
-For additional information on our allowance methodology, see "Critical Accounting Policies and Estimates" above and "Note 1-Summary of Significant Accounting Policies" of this Report.
+For a description of our methodology for determining the allowance for loan losses see "Critical Accounting Policies and Estimates" above and "Note 1-Summary of Significant Accounting Policies" of this Report.